-Catching the train to the airport is the most expensive trip on Sydney’s rail network.
-A one-way journey from Central station to the domestic or international terminal cost an adult passenger $18.70 during peak hours.
+The airport line is the most expensive on Sydney’s rail network, with a one-way journey from Central Station to the Domestic or International Terminal costing $18.70 during peak hours.